getdzypher/galilel-bot/README.md

 make install
 ```

-For further information how to use GNU autotools, please look at [INSTALL](/INSTALL).
+For further information how to use GNU autotools, please look at [INSTALL](/INSTALL)
+file.

 # Discord Configuration